gobridgenz/challenges/7-weather-forecast/README.md

 <details>
 <summary>Tip 3</summary>
 Just have fun!
-You can start by displaying some text.G
+You can start by displaying some text.

 If you want a nice graphical output, have a look at the scale in the documentation.

 </details>

 <details>
 <summary>Solution 3</summary>

 This is the most basic solution possible.
 Have fun improving it ;)

 ```go
 fmt.Printf("\nTomorrow:\nClouds: %d/9\nTemperature (°C): %d\nPrecipitation: %d/9\n",
 	wf.Clouds,